-Last June, the Chargers added former Kansas City Chiefs Pro Bowl cornerback Brandon Flowers to their secondary.
-Less than a year later, after leading the Chargers in interceptions and passes defensed, the Bolts made sure Flowers wasn’t going to get away, signing him to a new four-year contract that will run through 2018.
+In June 2014, the Chargers signed former Kansas City Chiefs Pro Bowl cornerback Brandon Flowers to a one-year contract.
+Less than a year later, after leading the team in interceptions and passes defensed, the Bolts made sure he wasn’t going to get away.
+San Diego signed him to a new four-year contract.

 A native of Delray Beach, Florida, Flowers enjoys spending time with his large extended family in the Sunshine State.
-Though no longer married, his father, Willie, and mother, Patricia, have both been tremendous influences in his life.
+Though no longer married, his father Willie and mother Patricia have both been tremendous influences in his life.
 Willie is a former Florida State free safety who can count on one hand the number of Flowers’ games that he’s missed since he was just seven years old.
 It includes travel up and down the East Coast when Flowers played at Virginia Tech, and even further when he played for the Chiefs.
-Last March, Flowers presented Willie with a brand-new Range Rover for his 58th birthday to help ease the travel burden.
-Brandon’s mother raised he and his sister, Brittany, often working two jobs to provide for her children.
+A couple of years ago, Flowers bought his dad a new Range Rover for his 58th birthday to help ease the travel burden.
+Flowers’ mother raised him and his sister Brittany, often working two jobs to provide for her children.
 Brittany graduated from Florida State in only three years with a degree in communications and has worked for Fox Sports.

 Another role model for Flowers is former NFL cornerback Patrick Surtain.
 In high school, one of Flowers’ cousins dated and later married Surtain’s brother.
 At the time, Surtain played for the Dolphins and Flowers was fortunate enough to spend quite a bit of time with Surtain.
 Years later, it proved to be quite a coincidence when Flowers was drafted by the Chiefs and ended up starting opposite Surtain.